 Best wireless hands-free pump

-Moms do rave about Elvie’s customer service, saying that troubleshooting and getting replacement parts is a breeze.
-It also has the quietest motor available, which gives you the most multitasking options possible while you pump.
+Parents rave about Elvie’s customer service, saying that troubleshooting and getting replacement parts is a breeze.
+Based on user reviews, it also has a quiet motor — we watched YouTube videos of it in action and were impressed by the lack of noise.
+This can give you the most multitasking options possible while you pump.

 Most versatile hands-free pump

-We’ve ranked the Freemie system as the most versatile hands-free pump because the collection cups and tubes can be used with the Freemie battery operated pump (no cords!) or with your regular, insurance-covered breast pump (if you don’t mind being plugged into the wall or want stronger suction).
+We’ve ranked the Freemie Liberty II system as the most versatile hands-free pump system because the collection cups and tubes can be used with the Freemie battery-operated pump (no cords, but the pump is connected to the cups with tubes) or with your regular, insurance-covered breast pump (if you don’t mind being plugged into the wall or want stronger suction).

-It’s worth noting that not all pumps are compatible with the Freemie Cups, so be sure to check their list of compatible pumps to see if yours will work.
+It’s worth noting that not all pumps are compatible with the Freemie Cups, so be sure to check their list of compatible options to see if yours will work.

 Most discreet hands-free pump